SCALE-MS/scale-ms/docs/operations.rst

 or something more exotic, like an adapter that maps a Future interface to a Builder for a callable task.

+Compare the details of an operation handle generated in a client context for deferred-execution work with the run time concrete node.

+.. uml:: diagrams/operation_graph_sequence.puml

-.. uml:: diagrams/operation_factory.puml
+.. uml:: diagrams/operation_launch_sequence.puml

 Runtime
 =======

+..
 How are operations actually executed?

 Data flow, checkpoint, and resumption
 ----------------------------------------